lvgig/test-aide/README.md

 ## Contribute

 `test-aide` is under active development, we're super excited if you're interested in contributing!

-See the `CONTRIBUTING.md` for the full details of our working practices.
+See the [CONTRIBUTING](https://github.com/lvgig/test-aide/blob/master/CONTRIBUTING.md) file for the full details of our working practices.

 For bugs and feature requests please open an [issue](https://github.com/lvgig/test-aide/issues).